NATIONWIDE LABOR AND EMPLOYMENT ATTORNEYS

 Discrimination, Harassment, and Retaliation

 Discrimination, Harassment, and Retaliation: Labor and employment laws prohibit workplace discrimination and harassment based on protected characteristics, including age, disability, gender or sexual orientation, national origin, race, or religion.
 Employers are prohibited from discriminating, harassing, or retaliating against their employees.
 They are also responsible for addressing and preventing this behavior between employees.
 They may be held liable for failure to do so.
+This is particularly important under laws like Title VII of the Civil Rights Act, which addresses discrimination and retaliation in the workplace.

 -